mgambrell/EAWebKit/README.md

 This version supports Win64, GDK (XBONE/XSX), Switch, and PS4/5 platforms.

+All commits in this repository besides those forked from EAWebKit upstream are licensed under the zlib license, yet the combined whole is necessarily remaining licensed under the LGPL (see license.txt and licenses/ directory)

 # EA WebKit

 This is an unofficial mirror of EAWebKit.